Approximating Online Human Evaluation of Social Chatbots with Prompting: Discussion

 We conducted our experiments with only one LLM and explored the few-shot prompting scenarios with a fixed number of demonstrations.
 Future studies could explore the applicability of other LLMs for the DEP framework, as it has been already initiated by \cite{huynh2023understanding}.
-An area of particular interest would be to study the efficacy of the framework working with open source LLMs, such as LLaMa \cite{touvron2023llama}.
+An area of particular interest would be to study the efficacy of the framework working with open-source LLMs, such as LLaMa \cite{touvron2023llama}.
+Additional investigation is necessary to analyze the capability of the framework to handle longer dialogs, which might be challenging to fit into a context window of an LLM.

 We would also like to explore how DEP generalizes to evaluating other phenomena in social conversations, apart from generic open-domain interactions and empathetic dialogs.
 For example, further studies might focus on applying the framework to evaluate toxicity or humor in dialogs.
-However, this research direction requires curation of appropriate calibration datasets.
+However, this research direction requires the curation of appropriate calibration datasets.

+Last but not least, evaluation artifacts produced by DEP may be used to assist designers of chatbots as they allow for both analyzing the synthesized logs and comparing quality ratings.
+These insights may be integrated into assistive chatbot design tools, such as \textit{iChatProfile} \cite{Han2021}, to offer a faster prototyping cycle due to the automatic generation of chat logs and richer insight about chatbot profiles due to additional rating information provided by the last step of DEP.